uwsampa/sampa-public/wax2015/program.md

     James Bornholt, Emina Torlak, Luis Ceze, and Dan Grossman (University of Washington)

-**4:30--5:00pm:** Closing discussion: The future of approximate computing
+**4:30--5:00pm:** Closing discussion: How could approximate computing fail, and how can it gain traction?